Greg-T8/Notebook/topics/services/azure_automation/practical-automation-with-powershell/ch6-making-adaptable-automations/index.md

 # Chapter 6 - Making Adaptable Automations

 The author provides a nice template for creating modules.
+This script creates a module structure with blank files.
 ```powershell
 Function New-ModuleTemplate {
     [CmdletBinding()]